mkorman9/FlixelCpp/README.md

-C++ game framework based on Flixel library (by Adam Atomic).
+C++ game framework based on Flixel library (by [Adam Atomic](http://flixel.org/index.html)).
 Framework is still not finished and may contain many bugs.
 Keep in mind that it's not 1:1 port of Flixel.
 My library has some differences in API and rendering system.
+The biggest advantage of my framework is that the backend part is tottaly separated from the Flixel API.
+We could write our own window managment/input/rendering/sounding classes by simply overriding FlxBackendBase class.
+Default built-in PC backend is SFML system.
+This makes my framework portable through all popular devices with no API changes.

-What is currently ported?
+**What is currently ported?**
 - State managment based on FlxState class
 - Creating new types of entities based on overriding FlxBasic and FlxObject classes.
 - Grouping entities by FlxGroup class.